the777ist/wikis/git/git.md

     $ git branch -d <branch_name>
     // delete a branch

--rebase: similar to merge but diferent
+Rebase: similar to merge but diferent
 -rebase does not make an explicit merge commit
 -rather, it combines the history of 2 branches
 -all commits on feature branches are put at the tip of the master branch, upon rebase
 -results in a much cleaner and linear project

     $ git checkout <target_branch eg: feature branch>
     $ git rebase <source_branch eg: master>